FROMTHEGROUNDUP

 The store has been constructed in keeping with its aims, using reclaimed materials where possible and screwed and bolted together so that it can be reassembled elsewhere at the end of its life at Primary or the materials repurposed.

-Project Team: Will Harvey, Jacob Kelly
+Project Team: William Harvey & Jacob Kelly

 Structural Design: Lois Plaistow Structural Engineers